 If you aren’t a native English speaker, don’t have any teaching experience, but have a degree and native-level English proficiency, you should have no problem finding legal work given the high demand for foreign teachers in China.

 Recently I noticed a job listing by a language school that got a special permit from the Chinese government to employ Filipino teachers on a regular visa.
 (In the TEFL industry, the Philippines are not considered a “native English country”.)

 However, you should talk to other employees at the job to make sure they feel safe and comfortable with the arrangement they have with their employer before starting work.

 Your TEFL Class Will Give You Valuable Skills

-You’ll need to take a TEFL course in order to get your work visa, and during your TEFL course, you’ll learn valuable skills that will help you in the classroom.
+You’ll need to take a TEFL course to get your work visa, and during your TEFL course, you’ll learn valuable skills that will help you in the classroom.

 Additionally, your school will know what level of teacher you are, and will work with you.
 It’s common practice to have new teachers shadow up to a week of classes before they start teaching, and many schools also offer teacher training and even curriculum materials.